TIPS: Travel Insurance

 Travel Insurance Tips: What you need to know.

 We are spoiled here in Canada, with the depth and breadth of our own health care system.
 As a result, most of us have NO idea what medical care costs elsewhere, and we’ve become pretty blasé about things like travel insurance.
 In fact 50% of us travel without it.
 Scary stuff, when you consider that the United States is our most popular travel destination, and has the most expensive medical care in the world.
+There are many providers offering insurance for Singaporean travellers and British nationals.
+Before travelling you’re going to need to make sure you get cover in case of any eventuality.

 That eye-opening fact came after a conversation with a leading travel insurance provider, RSA Travel Insurance Inc. And if the cost of U.S. medical care isn’t reason alone to make sure you’re covered, here are a few more things to consider and why you really can’t afford to leave home without it: